Big Data. Big Future.

 Prepare yourself for a career as a bioinformatics analyst or engineer in universities & hospitals, research organizations, and the pharmaceutical & biotechnology industries.

-The Master of Science in Computational Biology and Quantitative Genetics provides students with the rigorous quantitative training and essential skills needed to successfully meet the challenges presented by large-scale public health data — “Big Data” — in biomedical research.
+The Master of Science in Computational Biology and Quantitative Genetics (CBQG) provides students with the rigorous quantitative training and essential skills needed to successfully meet the challenges presented by large-scale public health data — “Big Data” — in biomedical research.

-This new 80-credit program, offered jointly by the Departments of Biostatistics and Epidemiology, is designed to provide students with:
+This 80-credit program, offered jointly by the Departments of Biostatistics and Epidemiology, is designed to provide students with:

 - The biological background needed to understand and interpret data